NexerqDev/Verdant/README.md

 Note that NGM must be installed, and obviously MapleStory must be too for this launcher to function properly!
 Other than that, enjoy!

+Also, as this program is still definitely a work-in-progress, expect bugs!
+If you do find any however, please report them at [the issue tracker](https://github.com/NexerqDev/Verdant/issues), that would be most appreciated.

+If you do find this program useful, please consider leaving it a [star](https://github.com/NexerqDev/Verdant/stargazers)!
+Thanks!

 ## Disclaimer
 By using this software, you agree that I (Nicholas Tay <nexerq@gmail.com>) and/or collborators am not responsible for any damages that may be caused using this software (account banned, computer went on fire, etc.).
 That being said, I have tried to the best of my ability to make the program as transparent as possible, and this realistically should not happen.
 I mean - I use this software to get in and out of my account all the time, so it should be just fine.
 Basically, all the details can be found in the `LICENSE` file as in the root of the source code repository.
 Anyways, enjoy and have fun!

+If you still don't trust me, you are welcome to look through the entire source code yourself, de/compile binaries, and whatever!

 A note for Nexon (넥슨): if you don't like this software, please contact me via email or Twitter instead of banning me or whatever, and I will happily get it resolved ASAP (take down the repo, whatever).
 Thank you!